dart-lang/site-www/src/_guides/libraries/create-library-packages.md

 A common use case is a library that supports both web and native platforms.

-To conditionally import or export, you must check for the presence of `dart:*` libraries.
+To conditionally import or export, you need to check for the presence of `dart:*` libraries.
 Here's an example of conditional export code that checks for the presence of `dart:io` and `dart:html`: